-The body produces CRP in response to inflammation.
-Measuring the amount of C-reactive protein in the blood can help diagnosis and monitoring of rheumatoid arthritis.
+The body produces C-reactive protein (CRP) in response to inflammation.
+Measuring CRP levels in the blood can help with diagnosing and monitoring rheumatoid arthritis.

 Blood tests can help confirm a diagnosis of RA.
 People with the disease often have elevated levels of certain proteins, including C-reactive protein (CRP), in their blood.

 In this article, we look at the link between RA and CRP.
 We describe what CRP levels show and how to reduce them.

 The liver makes CRP, a type of protein.
 When the immune system signals inflammation, the body sends CRP through the bloodstream to the affected area.
 Doctors measure CRP by how many milligrams there are in a liter of blood (mg/l).

 High levels of CRP in the blood indicate chronic inflammation.
 This occurs with a wide range of health problems, such as:

 Healthcare professionals measure CRP by analyzing blood samples.
 They typically take these measurements as part of regular diagnosis and management.
 A person does not need to fast beforehand.